Guest blog by Peter M Hills DipEE MSc CEng MIET Contact: email@example.com

 By then I had become aware of the Council of Engineering Institutions (CEI) and the term ‘Chartered Engineer’, together with its post-nominal CEng introduced in 1965 after the CEI was granted its Royal Charter.
 An HND would not meet the academic standards for CEng.
 At that time the Institution of Electrical Engineers (IEE), of which I was then an associate member, ran their own examinations called IEE Parts 1, 2 and 3.
 An HND would exempt me from Parts 1 and 2 but I would have to study full-time for another year and then take the IEE Part 3 examination.

 The CEGB agreed to sponsor me for an additional year, 6 years in total.
 I found that course exceptionally challenging, plus I knew it was going to be externally assessed – unlike the HND.
-Students could be examined on any aspect of an exceptionally wide syllabus.
+Students could be examined on any aspect of an extraordinarily wide syllabus.
 Even today, I still have the occasional nightmare and cold sweat about that exam – it was that difficult.

 I passed the IEE Part 3 examination and consequently am allowed use the post-nominal DipEE.
 (Diploma in Electrical Engineering).
 So, there we have it – all those who passed the IEE Part 3 examination could put DipEE after their name.
 And with appropriate peer-reviewed experience at senior level, could become Chartered Engineers.